Jack Lovelock: Sports career

 In 1932—by then holder of the British Empire record for the mile, at 4:12.0—Lovelock competed in the 1932 Summer Olympics in Los Angeles, and placed 7th in the final of the 1500 metres event, won by Luigi Beccali of Italy.

 The following year, he set a world mile record of 4:07.6 when running at Princeton against its emerging champion Bill Bonthron.
 Later, in September, he represented New Zealand in the first World Student Games where he renewed his rivalry with Beccali, with Beccali winning.

-In 1934 Lovelock won the gold medal in the mile (4:13.0) at the British Empire Games.
+Lovelock won the British AAA Championships title in the 1 mile event at the 1934 AAA Championships.
+Shortly afterwards, in 1934 Lovelock won the gold medal in the mile (4:13.0) at the British Empire Games.
 He also lost some races, and believed that he could only make one supreme effort in a season.

 The highlight of Lovelock's career came in 1936, when he won the gold medal in the 1500 m at the Berlin Olympics, setting a world record in the final (3:47.8).
 Lovelock had plotted ever since his defeat at Los Angeles and developed a revolutionary tactic.
 The race is regarded as one of the finest 1500 m Olympic finals and included one of the finest fields assembled.
-Hopefuls for the final included a culmination of contenders from the first great era of mile running from 1932–36 in which the world records for the 1500 m and mile had been broken several times.
+Hopefuls for the final included a culmination of contenders from the first great era of mile running from 1932 to 1936 in which the world records for the 1500 m and mile had been broken several times.
 Apart from Lovelock, the potential rivals included the American mile world record holder Glenn Cunningham who had broken Lovelock's world record in 1934, as well as Bonthron, Beccali, and the emerging English champion Sydney Wooderson, all of whom hoped to line up to race in the Berlin Games.
 Bonthron, who held the world 1500m record, failed to make the US team, while Wooderson was found to have a fracture in his ankle and missed the final.
 The silver medalist in Los Angeles, John 'Jerry' Cornes, also raced in Berlin along with the Swedish champion Erik Ny, Canadian Phil Edwards, and American Gene Venzke, who had been regarded as the favourite for the 1932 title until injury denied him a place in the US team.
 In the final, Lovelock beat Cunningham, who came in second, by making the unprecedented break from 300 m out.
 Lovelock had been regarded as a sprinter in the home straight but cleverly disguised his plan and caught his opponents napping with a brilliantly timed move.
 Cunningham, who also broke the world record in the race, was considered by many to be the greatest American miler of all time.
 Beccali was third.